 The morning of the third day is Gai Tihar (Cow worship).
-Cow means prosperity and wealth in Hinduism.
+The cow means prosperity and wealth in Hinduism.
 In ancient times, people benefited greatly from the cow.
 Your milk, your manure and even your urine were used for cleaning purposes.

 From the third day, Tihar is celebrated with Deusi and Bhailo with light and fireworks.
-The ceremony is sung mainly by the boys, while the Bhailo is sung by the girls.
+The ceremony is sung mainly by the boys, while the girls sing the Bhailo.

-Coincidentally, Laxmi Puja also celebrates the birthday of Laxmi Prasad Devkota, widely revered and honored as the best poet of the Nepalese language.
+Coincidentally, Laxmi Puja also celebrates the birthday of Laxmi Prasad Devkota, widely revered and honoured as the best poet of the Nepalese language.

 Govardhan Puja (Day 4)